- We advise you to exercise a high degree of caution in Belize because of high levels of serious crime.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Belize for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of Belize, or visit the official Belize Tourism Board website for the most up to date information.

-If you are travelling to Belize through the United States of America, or if you are transiting in Honolulu or other US points of entry, you are required to meet US entry/transit requirements.
-Make sure you check with your nearest Embassy or Consulate of the United States your visa requirements well in advance of your travel.
+If you are travelling to Belize through the United States of America, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with your nearest Embassy or Consulate of the United States well in advance of your travel.
 You should also read our travel advice for the United States of America.